-This salad stands on its own and can dress up any meal but to make it a full meal, grilled steak (or grilled tofu for vegetarians) is my protein of choice.
+This salad stands on its own and can dress up any meal but to make it a full meal, grilled steak is my protein of choice.
 In my humble opinion, steak prepared on a hot grill is meat at its best.
 My 3 quick grilling tips:

 - Season and tenderize – even basic salt and pepper makes a difference.